GEOS-Chem-IGE/GEOS-Chem-infra/setup-on-ciment/simulation-guide.md

 Please add a `README.md` file in this directory with a brief description of your research topic and a list of the people working on it.

-### 4. Optional: clone a specific version of the GEOS-Chem Classic code
+### 4. Clone a specific version of the GEOS-Chem Classic code

 If you want to run a specific version of GEOS-Chem Classic that is not already in the `pr-geoschem` directory, you will need to clone the official [GCClassic repository](https://github.com/geoschem/GCClassic) and checkout the desired release.